UMAprotocol/UMIPs/UMIPs/umip-97.md

 ```

 ## Format
-Ancillary data in the request will be passed as a JSON  in the following format
+Ancillary data in the request will be passed as a comma-separated key-value pair delimited by colon, where each key is followed by the index in the array of launches in the following format

 ```
-[{
-  id: string,
-  w: number
-}]
+id<index>:<id>,w<index>:<weight>
 ```

 If voters cannot correctly match a specific ID to an individual launch, `Si` should equal 0 for that launch.